Quandela/Perceval/docs/source/reference/logging.rst

 .. note:: The logger configuration can be saved on your hard drive so you don't have to configure the logger each time you use perceval.
 When saved, it is written to a file in Perceval persistent data folder.

-In order to configure it you have use the :class:`LoggerConfig`.
+In order to configure it you have to use the :class:`LoggerConfig`.

 .. automodule:: perceval.utils.logging.config
    :members: